aaronkaka/commonjs-react-components/README.md

 ### Feature Flag

-The SCRIPTINCLUDE feature flag is used at build time to determine whether the component is a simple script include or brought in as a require-able npm module. **Either way**, it must be addressed in the consumer webpack config:
+The SCRIPTINCLUDE feature flag is used at build time to determine whether the component is a simple script include or brought in as a require-able npm module.
+Either way, it must be addressed in the consumer webpack config:

     var definePlugin = new webpack.DefinePlugin({
         __SCRIPTINCLUDE__: JSON.stringify(JSON.parse(process.env.BUILD_SCRIPTINCLUDE || 'false'))